 Don't argue with the landlord.
 Talk to the judge.

-Most small-claims judgments are issued same-day or within a week by mail.
-If you win: the landlord has typically 30 days to pay.
+Most small-claims judgments are issued the same day, or within a week by mail.
+If you win, the landlord typically has 30 days to pay.
 If they don't, you can file for post-judgment enforcement (wage garnishment, bank levy, lien).
-Enforcement is an entirely different procedure — most cases don't need it because landlords pay voluntarily once there's a judgment.
+Enforcement is an entirely different procedure, and most cases don't need it because landlords pay voluntarily once there's a judgment on record.

 Every state has an Attorney General's consumer protection division.
-Filing a complaint is free, takes ~30 minutes, and creates a regulatory record.
-AG offices don't decide individual cases but they track patterns — 3+ complaints against the same landlord often trigger a formal inquiry or, in bad cases, an enforcement action.
+Filing a complaint is free, takes around 30 minutes, and creates a regulatory record.
+AG offices don't decide individual cases, but they do track patterns.
+Three or more complaints against the same landlord will often trigger a formal inquiry, and in the worst cases an enforcement action.

 I am writing to file a consumer protection complaint against [LANDLORD NAME / LLC] regarding the wrongful withholding of a security deposit.
 Facts: 1.
 I rented [ADDRESS] from [LANDLORD] from [START] to [END].
 2. I paid a security deposit of $[AMOUNT] at lease signing.
 3. I vacated the property on [MOVE-OUT DATE] and provided written notice of my forwarding address.
 4. Under [STATE STATUTE], [LANDLORD] had [X days] to return the deposit or provide a written, itemized statement of lawful deductions.
 5. [LANDLORD] has not complied.
 Specifically: [choose one or more] - No itemized statement was provided - The itemized statement contained charges for normal wear and tear, which are not lawfully deductible - The landlord failed to respond to my written demand letter sent on [DATE] via certified mail (attached) 6.
 I am seeking return of the wrongfully withheld deposit plus statutory damages under [STATE STATUTE].
 I request that your office: (a) record this complaint for pattern-of-practice tracking, (b) notify [LANDLORD] of my complaint, and (c) investigate whether other tenants have raised similar concerns.
 Attached: lease, demand letter, certified-mail receipt, [any landlord response]

-Most AG offices send a copy of the complaint to the landlord within 10 days with a request for response.
+Most AG offices send a copy of the complaint to the landlord within 10 days, with a request for response.
 The landlord's response goes to you.
-Many landlords settle at this point — having the state's top law enforcement office on their back is more pressure than most want.
+Many landlords settle here.
+Having the state's top law enforcement office on their back is more pressure than most want.

 If the landlord doesn't respond or the response is unsatisfactory, the AG will typically close the individual file but keep it on record for future pattern-of-practice investigation.